Skip to main content

 Headless testing has its limitations.
 Here are some examples:

-• Running tests with headless browsers may shift developer's attention towards fixing bugs that only appear when using browsers in a headless environment.
+Running tests with headless browsers may shift developer's attention towards fixing bugs that only appear when using headless browsers in place of a regular environment.
 However, it is important not to forget that users will hardly ever visit the website with a headless browser.
 So focusing on issues that appear on a full browser should be a priority.
 These bugs might stem from how the browser loads assets or handles layout rendering, and must be evaluated alongside broader testing goals.

 Conclusion

-However, headless browsers also have limitations and in some cases testing should be performed in regular browsers.
+That said, headless browsers also have limitations, and in some cases testing should be performed in regular browsers.
+Choosing the right approach depends on what you're trying to validate and how closely the test environment needs to mirror a real user's experience.

-If you would like to learn more about web scraping and data gathering with a headless browser, read our blog post – Web Scraping With Selenium: DIY or Buy?
+If you would like to learn more about web scraping and data gathering with a headless browser, read our blog post Web Scraping With Selenium: DIY or Buy?
 Also, check out our Residential Proxies that are irreplaceable for any web scraping project.
+To go beyond theory and start using headless browsers in real-world scenarios alongside browser automation frameworks like Puppeteer or Playwright, explore the full setup, features, and integration options in the official documentation.

 Frequently asked questions

-What is a headless browser and how does it benefit browser automation?
+What are headless browsers and how do they benefit browser automation?

 A headless browser is a web browser without a graphical user interface.
 It can load and interact with web pages just like a standard browser but runs in the background, making it ideal for tasks such as scraping, testing, and monitoring.
 Without the need to render visuals, it significantly improves speed and resource efficiency, making it especially useful in CI/CD pipelines or large-scale web applications.